celo-org/celo-proposals/CIPs/cip-draft_mnemonic_error_correcting_codes.md

 ## Simple Summary

-A scheme for mnemonic phrases with integrated error correction codes as a subset of BIP-39, enabling for guaranteed recovery of mnemonic phrases with a limited number of arbitrary errors.
+A scheme for mnemonic phrases with integrated error correction codes as a subset of BIP-39, enabling guaranteed recovery of mnemonic phrases with a limited number of arbitrary errors.

 ## Abstract